-To make a contribution to the Osher Annual Fund, please call the office at 412-268-7489, go through your Osher Augusoft account with a credit card, or mail a check to the office.
+To make a contribution to the Osher Annual Fund, please call the office at 412-268-7489, go through the Osher website with a credit card, or mail a check to the office.
 Thank you in advance for your generosity.